Wolf

 Culture

-The sigil of House Cassel depicts wolves' heads.[15]
-Men of the north can be called wolves because of the direwolf on the Starks' sigil.[16][17][18][19][20]
-Starks who show a certain wildness have been described as having the "wolf blood".[21][12][22]
+The sigil of House Cassel depicts ten white wolf heads.[15]
+Northmen can be called wolves because of the direwolf in the sigil of House Stark,[16][17][18][19][20] and the Wolf Pack was founded by northmen after the Dance of the Dragons.[21]
+"Wolves in the Hills" is a popular song in the Northern mountains.[22]
+The Wolf's Den was raised by King Jon Stark at the mouth of the White Knife.[23]
+Starks who show a certain wildness have been described as having the "wolf blood".[24][12][25]
 Due to their sigil, several historical Starks received wolf-based nicknames:

 In Westeros, the blackest part of night is refer to as the hour of the wolf.[29]